 Here are some of the answers:

-• One of the most significant advantages of military training is that it builds confidence.
-It has been observed that constant training assists in improving military personnel’s willpower.
+- One of the most significant advantages of military training is that it builds confidence.
+Constant training has been observed to assist in improving military personnel’s willpower.
 They can observe how far they’ve progressed and strengthened since the training session.
 It also helps them to survive in tough situations, such as a terrorist attack or a battlefield.
 They can face any combat confidently and not worry about losing their lives.

-• Military training helps people stay in shape and promotes good posture.
+- Military training helps people stay in shape and promotes good posture.
 When people undergo military training, they study the techniques needed to handle weapons.
-There is much more to firing than just learning how to shoot, including practising moves and fire drills or training in different conditions.
+There is much more to firing than just learning how to shoot, including practicing moves and fire drills or training in different conditions.

-• When military personnel receive proper training, it can improve their endurance and stamina.
-He/She must consume a well-balanced meal on training days.
-This aids in the maintenance of a healthy posture.
+- Proper training can improve military personnel’s endurance and stamina.
+On training days, they must consume a well-balanced meal, which aids in maintaining a healthy posture.
 If you want to join the army, you need to have a good physique, and military training can help you improve your physique by boosting your body’s strength.

 What does “Military Training” mean?

-• The exercise of one or more combat forces performed to maximize their military readiness.
+- The exercise of one or more combat forces is performed to maximize their military readiness.

 What can I do to Survive Military Training?

-• Watch out for your wingman: It’s important to look out for your neighbour.
+- Watch out for your wingman: It’s important to look out for your neighbor.
 Do not forget that boot camp is a competitive sport.

 Why is Military Training very important?